 Academic Integrity: Students are expected to do their own work, as outlined in the UCSD Policy on Academic Integrity.
 Cheating and plagiarism will not be tolerated, and I will fail any student caught engaging in academic dishonesty.
-All exams will be closed-book and closed-notes, so all personal materials must be stowed under your seat.
-Any student caught cheating on an exam will receive a failing grade for the course.
-Lab assignments must be written in your own words and will be submitted through Turnitin.
+Lab assignments must be written in your own words and will be checked for plagiarism.
 Plagiarism of any kind will not be tolerated and will result in a failing grade.
+Use of AI is not acceptable on any assignment you complete in this course.
 If you are unsure of what constitutes plagiarism it is your responsibility to seek out clarifying information.
 The UCSD library website has a series of modules around plagiarism that can be found here.